-Agreements with the Secretary of State for Transport will be required if the works are on the strategic road network which lies under the control of the Highways Agency.
+Agreements with the Secretary of State for Transport will be required if the works are on the strategic road network which lies under the control of the Highways England.
 Examples of routes on the strategic road network are Motorways, Trunk Roads and usually the high grade junctions leading to and from them.

 Guidance on agreements with the Secretary of State for Transport under Section 278 of the Highways Act 1980 can be seen by clicking here.

 Highway improvement works on roads which are under the control of the Local Highway Authority however normally follow the following guidance and Section 278 of the Highways Act 1980 is applicable where:

 “A highway authority may, if they are satisfied it will be of benefit to the public, enter into an agreement with any person -